kenoict/kenoict/README.md

 - 👀 I’m interested in .in tech..
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on .projects like websites and mobile apps..
-- 📫 How to reach me on twiter @kenmafabi@gmail.com..
+- 📫 How to reach me on twiter @kenmafabi
+-      reach me on kenmafabi@gmail.com..

 <!---
 kenoict/kenoict is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.